Firmware-Engineers/PIC18-API/README.md

 # Team

-This file is currently being developed by #Maxime-Florant at #Firmware-Engineers.
-Contributions, recommendations and feedbacks are more than welcome.
+This file is currently being developed by the #Firmware-Engineers team.
+Contributions, recommendations and any sort of feedback are more than welcome.

 # License